idnm/cpflow/README.md

 - Minimize a given loss function L(U), where U is the unitary of the circuit.
 - Do it with as few CNOT gates as possible.

 Indirectly the circuits can also be optimized for CNOT depth and even T count or T depth in some cases.
 Typical loss functions L(U) correspond to a compilation and a state preparation problem, but arbitrary well-defined loss functions can be handled as well.
-The cornerstone objective is to obtain as short circtuis as possible, possibly at the cost of a longer search time.
+The cornerstone objective is to obtain the shortest circuits possible, potentially at the cost of a longer search time.

 CPFlow implements the synthesis algorithms  described in https://arxiv.org/abs/2205.01121.
 Notebook organizing various plots and circuits presented in the paper resides [here](https://github.com/idnm/cpflow/blob/master/paper/peppar.ipynb).
+A Mathematica notebook verifying exactness of the decompositions presented in the paper can be viewed [here](https://www.wolframcloud.com/obj/nnemkov/Published/verifying_exactness_toffoli_decompositions.nb).

 ## Installation
 `CPFlow` is available via `pip`.
 It is highly recommended to install the package in a new virtual environment.